bank-vaults/bank-vaults.dev/docs/mutating-webhook/howto-ct-prom.md

 weight: 10
 ---

-This document assumes you have a working Kuberentes cluster which has a:
+This document assumes you have a working Kubernetes cluster which has a:

 - Working install of Vault.
 - Working install of the mutating webhook via helm or manually.
 - That you have a working knowledge of Kubernetes.